-When I purchased my first house, I had no idea I had a basement sump pump installed for protection of our house from flooding.
+When I purchased my first house, I had no idea I had a basement sump pump installed for the protection of our house from flooding.
 I found out about our sump pump only after my neighbor showed me our unit.
 Basically, this is what happened.

 It was a rainy season and it rained for three days.
 One day, I heard some kind of pumping sound from the basement.
 When I tracked down the noise, it was coming out from a wooden box.
 What happened was the previous owner made a wooden cover right above the sump pit and made a custom cabinet right above it.
 After removing the cover, I discovered a weird looking hole with a motor-like machine in it.
 I asked my neighbor to come over and explain to me what the machine does and why it was making the noise.